The Ultimate Guide to Customer Service Outsourcing Contracts

 Pricing and Payment Terms

-The business will need to negotiate how the outsourcing partner will bill for its services.
+How the outsourcing partner will bill for its services also needs to be negotiated.
 For example, will the partner charge for every customer interaction?
 Will there be an hourly rate?
 Or will the client be charged a flat monthly fee?
 Likewise, the business will need to negotiate when the client will be billed, when payment will be due, and all payment terms.

 Mitigating Risks and Ensuring Quality